How to get Those Stubborn Actions off your To-do List

 How to get those tasks done that have been on your to-do list for far too long

 Don’t assume your first answer is the real answer!
-If your action is to write a blog post on your making process, you might think you’ve not had enough time, but keep question yourself and the real reason will be buried deeper.
-Maybe putting that blog post out there makes you feel vulnerable, you might worry that someone might copy your work, maybe you feel overwhelmed by the task or perhaps it feels scary.
+If your action is to write a blog post, you might think you’ve not had enough time, but keep question yourself and the real reason will be buried deeper.
+Maybe putting that blog post out there makes you feel vulnerable, maybe you feel overwhelmed by the task or perhaps it feels scary.
 Maybe it’s because your blog isn’t a priority right now.
 Get to the crux of the reason as to why you haven’t done the thing.

 Question whether whether your fear is a legitimate if it is, how can you scale the idea back?
 If you're stalling because it'll push you outside of my comfort zone, you know it's just your fear holding you back.